mjmanley/PredictiveModeling/pm_service_api_spark_batch.md

 predictive model, provide the following details:

 *  The access token created in the previous step
 *  Spark service credentials, which can be found on the Service Credentials tab of the {{site.data.keyword.Bluemix_notm}} Spark service dashboard.
-Before making the deployment request, Spark credentials must be decoded as base64 and passed in the header of a curL request as X-Spark-Service-Instance.
+Before you make the deployment request, Spark credentials must be decoded as base64 and passed in the header of a `curL` request as X-Spark-Service-Instance.

    Depending on the operating system that you are using, you must issue one of the following terminal commands to perform base64 decoding and assign it to the environment variable.